 I have tried to contribute to the better understanding and appreciation of the fundamental political concept of freedom, and the related concept of human creativity.
 My book An End to Allegiance analysed the “New Right” or “classical liberal” movement for a freer society.
 It was described by David Friedman (a distinguished exponent of the anarcho-capitalist political ideal, and son of Milton Friedman) as “the best survey of the liberal movement I have yet seen”.

 In an earlier book, Liberty and Language, I examined the presuppositions about human cognition on which discourse relating to political freedom is based, and I argued that influential current theories about cognition discussed under “Language and the Human Mind”, above, implicitly deny the possibility of creative freedom while purporting to do the reverse.
 More recently, my paper “Economic growth and linguistic theory” has pointed out that those theories are flatly inconsistent with some of the most successful new thinking in academic economics.
 The linguists and the economists cannot both be right about intellectual creativity.
-I take it to be the linguists who have got human nature wrong.
+I take it to be the linguists who have got human nature wrong — a claim which I flesh out further in my 2017 book The Linguistics Delusion.

 Although the flowering of New Right thought in the 1970s and 1980s emerged chiefly from groups interested in politics and in economics, among professional philosophers by far the best known representative of the movement was the late Robert Nozick, for his book Anarchy, State and Utopia (1974).
 To me this was an irony, because Nozick’s case seemed so illogical as to risk undermining the movement in general.
 I argued against Nozick in a paper in vol. 87 of Mind, 1978.